GaucovyAero/FluxMatcha-Improved/README.md

 - `/usr/share/fluxbox/styles`
 4. Choose your theme via the Fluxbox menu
 5. Restart Fluxbox for the theme to apply correctly
+6. Disable "Show Pictures" in Toolbar settings and Tab Options

 ## Screenshots: